espsrc/droplets/docs/jupyter.md

     * That a Jupyter notebook consists of a series of cells, and that they can be either markdown or code cells.
     * That we execute the code in a code cell with the kernel that we chose when opening the notebook.
     * We can run shell commands by prepending them with `!`.
-    * Jupyter Magics offer us the possibility to integrade advanced functionality or even code from different kernels.
+    * Jupyter Magics offer us the possibility to integrate advanced functionality or even code from different kernels.
     * A Jupyter notebook is simply a text file in JSON format.